wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ]
 ```

-**<span style="text-decoration:underline;">Serializers</span>**
+## **Serializers**

-**When using API's we need to first serialize data.
+When using API's we need to first serialize data.
 Serialization is the process of converting data into small bytes for use by software or physical devices.
 In our API framework, it is easy to serialize data.
-We create a serializers.py file, import our models and define our serializers.**
+We create a serializers.py file, import our models and define our serializers.

 ```
 from rest_framework import serializers